Artist

 How much does Pearl Jam make in a year?

-Pearl Jam is modeled at $2.2M-$6.6M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Pearl Jam is estimated at $2.2M-$6.6M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Pearl Jam still make money?